-35. (1) This paragraph applies where a member seeks to recover, or have the Commission pay, staff costs in respect of the employment of an associated person.
+- 35. (1) This paragraph applies where a member seeks to recover, or have the Commission pay, staff costs in respect of the employment or the engagement via a temporary work agency of an associated person. - (2) The member must make, and send to the Commission, a declaration stating - (a) the name of the associated person, - (b) details of the association, and - (c) the nature of the employment or the engagement via a temporary work agency. - (3) A member is not entitled to recover, nor have the Commission pay, the staff costs if - (a) a declaration was not made and sent and the member ought reasonably to have known that it must be made and sent, or

-- (2) The member must make, and send to the Commission, a declaration stating - (a) the name of the associated person, - (b) details of the association, and - (c) the nature of the employment. - (3) A member is not entitled to recover, nor have the Commission pay, the staff costs if - (a) a declaration was not made and sent and the member ought reasonably to have known that it must be made and sent, or - (b) the declaration was not accurate and the member ought reasonably to have known that it was not accurate.
+(b) the declaration was not accurate and the member ought reasonably to have known that it was not accurate.